pwenzel/wordpress-starter/README.md

 * Uses a Makefile for installation and other tasks.
 * Includes starter `.gitignore`.
 Does not include Wordpress core files in project.
 * Includes Codeception bootstrap and some helpers
+* Uses Bower to import front-end dependencies, such as Zurb Foundation
+* Uses TGM Plugin Activation to import required plugins
+* Does not use Composer, sorry.

 ## Development